drmirror/grouping/README.md

 # grouping
 Java implementation of single-linkage clustering.
+This code follows [the Wikipedia article on the subject](https://en.wikipedia.org/wiki/Single-linkage_clustering), implementing the naive, cubic algorithm to do the clustering.
+I didn't get around to doing the optimized, quadratic one yet.

 The main class is [net.drmirror.GroupingMatrix](src/net/drmirror/GroupingMatrix.java).
 For a demo, see [net.drmirror.test.MatrixDemo](src/net/drmirror/test/MatrixDemo.java) and [net.drmirror.test.NumberMatrix](src/net/drmirror/test/NumberMatrix.java).

+# MatrixDemo Example

 The [MatrixDemo](src/net/drmirror/MatrixDemo) uses a set of eight people from Duckburg and groups them by similarity.